-The stand-out facilities which are ideal for the modern family, include a stunning 25m indoor pool with epic views, sauna pods in the grounds and a fabulous spa.
+The stand-out facilities which are ideal for the modern family, include a stunning 25m indoor pool with epic views, sauna pods on the grounds, and a fabulous spa.

 At the resort itself you can also climb; on either the impressive indoor concrete rock climbing wall which has 40 climbing routes or on the ice climbing wall outside.
 Plus, there’s a 9-hole pitch and put golf course close by.

 And when you need to re-charge after all this, don’t forget that spa.
-Rejuvenate mind and body with a revitalising wellness program; enjoy a massage or a beauty treatment and chill in the pool, sauna and steam bath and relax those muscles.
+Rejuvenate mind and body with a revitalizing wellness program; enjoy a massage or a beauty treatment and chill in the pool, sauna, and steam bath and relax those muscles.

 There’s also the communal main hall area which is a mecca for relaxation; the whole family can converge here after a day of action to listen to music, share videos and photos on the big screens, read books from the library, watch the rock climbers or simply sip a glass of something chilled and wind down in style.